POSTED BY August 31, 2019 COMMENTS (15)ON

 Most of the investors are not aware of how income tax is calculated and the basic understanding of tax related concepts when they start their career.
 In this guide, you will learn how to calculate income tax in a very simple and easy to understand way without involving any complicated jargons.

-Every individual, who has yearly income more than a limit (current limit in 2018-19 is 2,50,000 per year) has to pay some part of their earning as tax to the Income tax Department.
+Every individual, who has yearly income more than a limit (current limit of 2018-19 is 2,50,000 per year) has to pay some part of their earning as tax to the Income-tax Department.

 Calculating income tax is a little detailed, but simple procedure and it depends on 2 basic factors.